OurLuv/tixgear/Readme.txt

 Don't forget to save the changes on the page

 P.S.
-You can use standart parameters to check how it's working:
+You can use standard parameters to check how it's working:
 fid: 1232
 token: fe6872bca121b6c3476b
 zone: test